 Training Destination #2 – Chiang Mai

 Chiang Mai is the ideal destination for people looking for that authentic Muay Thai feel, without being situated in a huge city like Bangkok.
-Chiang Mai is situated in Northern part of Thailand and has a more Mountainous feel to it.
+Chiang Mai is located in Northern part of Thailand and has a more Mountainous feel to it.
 The city has everything that you would want in a big city, yet it still maintains an authentic feel that cannot be found in the island destinations like Phuket and Koh Samui.

 - Plenty of Gyms for you to Choose From